amarjeetsingh7503/SpotifyClone/README.md

 # SpotifyClone
-Made Spotify Clone Using HTML and CSS
+Made Spotify Web Clone Using HTML and CSS